markfyoung0711/buckstop-refinery/README.md

 5. Create "Export" Rules
 * Map Master to Warehouse physical layer, e.g. master object maps into Snowflake table
 6. Create Pipeline Schedule
-* Using the plug-in, create schedules for acquire, stage, check, house
+* Using the plug-in, create schedules for preserve, stage, check, house
 7. Create APIs for Unified Data Warehouse access
 * Develop suitable APIs as contracts for accessing warehouse
 * See [Warehouse API](#more-about-warehouse-apis)

 # Supporting Concepts

-## More About OLTP Acquire
+## More About OLTP Preserve
-OLTP Acquire is the hooking of the warehouse pipeline up to an OLTP source, i.e. a real-time updating of a database or other source of data such as a realtime feed of price data.
+OLTP Preserve is the hooking of the warehouse pipeline up to an OLTP source, i.e. a real-time updating of a database or other source of data such as a realtime feed of price data.

 ## More About Check Tests